 |E||Explore||Explore the emotions|

-SPIKES protocol according to Baile (2000) for breaking bad news
+SPIKES protocol for communicating bad news

 The SPIKES protocol is based on empirical data and guidelines and helps practitioners to break bad news to patients.